naftaliharris/lazysort/README.md

 in.

 There are also some implementation details that help lazysorted to run quickly:
-First of all, pivots elements are chosen to be the median of three randomly elements, which makes the partition likely to be more balanced and guarantees average case O(n log n) behavior.
+First of all, pivots elements are chosen to be the median of three randomly selected elements, which makes the partition likely to be more balanced and guarantees average case O(n log n) behavior.